Passing data to the process

 ```

-In the example above, the form field with identifier (model key) `telefonKontaktowy` will be mapped to the process variable `phoneNumber`.
-The `dataType` attribute was left empty – the EximeeBPMS engine usually detects the type of a simple variable (e.g. string, number) based on the value itself, but it can be used if an explicit type needs to be specified.
+In the above example, the form field with the identifier (model key) `telefonKontaktowy` will be mapped to the process variable `phoneNumber`.
+The `dataType` attribute was left empty – the EximeeBPMS engine usually recognizes the type of a simple variable (e.g. string, number) on its own based on the value, but it can be used if an explicit type needs to be specified.

 > **Note:** Adding the mapping in **Data model** is not enough – you also need to make sure that the request actually **starts the process**.
-For this purpose, in the request definition (the **Steps** tab in Designer) there should be added a **Application Save Point** with a component of type **EximeeRouter2**, pointing to the appropriate BPMN process (parameter *Process name* = process definition key).
-In addition, if we want to assign a Business Key to the process (a unique case/business identifier), it can be specified in the Router configuration (parameter *Case number* = e.g. a value from a form field or generated) – otherwise it will default to the request number as the Business Key.
+For this purpose, in the request definition (the **Steps** tab in Designer) there should be added **Application save point** with a component of type **EximeeRouter2**, indicating the appropriate BPMN process (parameter *Process name* = process definition key).
+Additionally, if we want to assign a Business Key to the process (a unique case/business identifier), it can be specified in the Router configuration (parameter *Case number* = e.g. a value from a form field or generated one) – otherwise it will default to the request number as the Business Key.

-## Synchronization of data between the request and the process
+## Synchronizing data between the request and the process

-Thanks to the data model mapping mechanism, **synchronization of data between the request and the process** happens automatically *at the moments of communication* between them.
-A typical integration scenario looks like this:
+Thanks to the data model mapping mechanism, **data synchronization between the request and the process** happens automatically *at moments of communication* between them.
+A typical integration scenario looks as follows:

-2. **Saving and starting the process:** When the user finishes filling in and saves the request (e.g. clicks "Send" or goes through the save step), the *EximeeRouter2* component attached at the save point is activated.
-If the session variable `use-model-mapping` = `true`is set, Router2 initializes the associated BPMN process **passing data to it**.
-The values from the request are read according to the list of defined mappings and passed as process variables.
+2. **Saving and starting the process:** When the user finishes filling out and saves the request (e.g. clicks "Send" or goes through the save step), the *EximeeRouter2* component attached at the save point is activated.
+If the session variable `use-model-mapping` = `true`, Router2 initializes the associated BPMN process **passing the data to it**.
+The values from the request are retrieved according to the list of defined mappings and passed as process variables.
 As a result, the process starts with populated variables (e.g. `companyTaxId`, `firstName`, `nip` etc.), which can be used within the process flow.

-4. **User task forms (optional):** If there are steps of type **User Task**in the BPMN process that require user interaction on another form (e.g. an employee verifies the request at a second stage), the Eximee platform allows the next form to be displayed in the context of the ongoing process.
+4. **User task forms (optional):** If the BPMN process has steps of type **User Task**, which require user interaction on the next form (e.g. an employee verifies the request at a second stage), the Eximee platform allows the next form to be displayed in the context of the ongoing process.
 How does synchronization happen?
-When the process reaches a User Task, that task can be handled by **Eximee Dashboard** – the user opens the task handling form, and the system **binds it to the existing process instance**.
-This way the form "knows" which instance it operates in the context of.
-If we previously set model mapping in the start request, then analogous mapping can be applied in the task handling form to **load process variable values into the variables** of this form.
-This is done by defining the same model key and process variable name in the mapping (with `use-model-mapping`active).
-For example, if the process contains a variable `approvalDecision`, and our task form has a field `decision`, then configuring the mapping (`Mid = decision`, `External ID = approvalDecision`) will cause the value of the variable to be loaded into the field when the form is opened. `approvalDecision` will be placed into the field `decision`.
-The platform takes care of synchronization – the Router2 mechanism reads the current process variable values and updates the User Task form values.
+When the process reaches a User Task, this task can be handled by **Eximee Dashboard** – the user opens the task handling form, and the system **binds it to the existing process instance**.
+Thanks to this, the form "knows" which instance it operates in the context of.
+If we previously set model mapping in the initial request, the same mapping can be applied in the task handling form so that **the process variable values are loaded into the variables** of this form.
+This is done by defining the same model key and process variable name in the mapping (with the active `use-model-mapping`).
+For example, if the process contains a variable `approvalDecision`, and our task form has a field `decision`, then by configuring the mapping (`Mid = decision`, `External ID = approvalDecision`) we will cause the value of the variable `approvalDecision` to be filled into the field `decision`.
+The platform ensures synchronization – the Router2 mechanism reads the current values of the process variables and updates the User Task form values.
 The user can then change/add information and save the task form.

-5. **Updating variables when closing a User Task:** When the user fills out the task form and saves it, the mapping mechanism works again – this time **writing changes from the form model back to the process variables** and completing the user task (the process token moves on).
-This ensures the process always has up-to-date data from the users’ latest actions.
+5. **Updating variables when closing a User Task:** When the user fills in the task form and saves it, then the mapping mechanism works again – this time **saving changes from the form model back to the process variables** and completing the user task (the process token moves on).
+This way, the process always has up-to-date data from the latest user actions.

-6. **Continuing and ending the process:** The BPMN process can move through subsequent stages (e.g. more user tasks, service tasks).
+6. **Continuing and completing the process:** The BPMN process can go through subsequent stages (e.g. further user tasks, service tasks).
 At the end, when the process is completed, the data collected in the process variables can be saved to target systems, etc., depending on the logic.

-In the data flow above, it is crucial to understand that **the request data model acts as an intermediary** between the presentation layer (the form) and the process layer (the BPMN engine).
-Data **flows from the form, through the model (application memory), to the process variables** and possibly back again if subsequent forms are part of the process.
-The user does not have to manually extract or pass these values – the platform mechanism does it for them, as long as the mapping and integration are configured correctly.
+In the above data flow, it is key to understand that **the request data model acts as an intermediary** between the presentation layer (the form) and the process layer (the BPMN engine).
+Data **flows from the form, through the model (application memory), to the process variables** and possibly back again, if subsequent forms are part of the process.
+The user does not have to manually extract or pass these values – the platform mechanism does it for them, provided the mapping and integration have been configured correctly.

-> **Note:** For the mechanism of passing data to work, **the request save-point configuration must contain the `<variables>`**&#x73;ection.
+> **Note:** For the data transfer mechanism to work, **the request save-point configuration must contain a `<variables>`**&#x73;ection.
 EximeeRouter2 uses it to pass variables to the process.
 Even if we are not passing additional variables that condition the flow, the `<variables>` section should be present (even if empty).
-In the case of data mapping, it usually contains at least an entry for Business Key.
-If it is missing, the process may not start correctly or may not be linked with the data.
+In the case of data mapping, it usually contains at least an entry for the Business Key.
+If it is missing, the process may not start correctly or be associated with the data.

 ```xml